-- (1) The purpose of this bylaw is to provide a permitting process and standards for the creation of new commercial solar energy systems by providing standards for the placement, design, construction, operation, monitoring, modification and removal of such installations to address public safety and minimize impacts on residential neighborhoods and scenic, natural and historic resources. - (2) The provisions set forth in this section shall apply to the construction, operation, repair and/or decommissioning of a commercial solar energy system that is structurally mounted on the ground and has a minimum nameplate capacity of 250 kW.
+- (1) The Planning Board may promulgate rules and regulations to implement the provisions of this By-law. - (2) The provisions set forth in this chapter shall apply to the construction, operation, repair and/or decommissioning of a commercial solar energy system that is structurally mounted on the ground and has a minimum nameplate capacity of 250 kW.